ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 ### What are unigrams, bigrams, trigrams, and n-grams?

+Unigrams, bigrams, trigrams and n-grams is the parsing of text one, two, three, or n- words at a time:

 {% highlight python %}
 {% raw %}
+>>> import nltk
 >>> text = 'Parsing n- words at a time generates n-grams'
 >>> list(nltk.ngrams(nltk.word_tokenize(text), 1))
 [('Parsing',), ('n-',), ('words',), ('at',), ('a',), ('time',), ('generates',), ('n-grams',)]